 Barrington: Not really.
 Even though I wish I had thought about him and his life back then, I don’t experience that as guilt now.
 One of the things I like about writing memoir is that it allows the adult writer to forgive her younger self for being young!
 There would be much too much to feel guilty about if we were stuck with all our old mistakes.

-Brianna Snow is an intern at the Creative Nonfiction Foundation.
+Brianna Snow was an intern at the Creative Nonfiction Foundation.
 She received her masters degree in creative writing from Chatham... read more

 We didn't question.
 Or complain.
 It wouldn’t have occurred to us, and it wouldn’t have helped.
 I was eight.
 Julie was ten... read more